rajewsky-lab/mirdeep2/README.md

 ## About

-Authors: Marc Friedländer and Sebastian Mackowiak.
+Authors: Sebastian Mackowiak & Marc Friedländer
 (minor edits to `README`, `TUTORIAL`, `CHANGELOG`, and `FAQ`, convertion to Markdown, trailing whitespace removal & CI setup by Marcel Schilling)

-This is miRDeep2 developed by Marc Friedlaender and Sebastian Mackowiak. miRDeep2 discovers active known or novel miRNAs from deep sequencing data (Solexa/Illumina, 454, ...).
+This is miRDeep2 developed by Sebastian Mackowiak & Marc Friedländer. miRDeep2 discovers active known or novel miRNAs from deep sequencing data (Solexa/Illumina, 454, ...).